 The tradition of lingering with friends and colleagues over strong coffee and cigarettes has continued over the years, though in recent times locals tend to frequent more modern cafes and bars.
 In today’s traditional coffee house, you’ll find more tourists than poets, more lattés than espressos, and the smokers have to sit outside.
 Still, the cafes have preserved, or in some cases reconstructed, their 19th century charm.

 I visited three unique cafes during our recent trip to Budapest, and found that while some impress with their grandeur and others tempt with their cozy simplicity, they all provide a perfect environment to let an afternoon pass.

 Budapest cafe #1: Ruszwurm

 Ruszwurm is the oldest coffee house still in existence, established in 1827.
-Located at Szentháromság utca 7 on the Buda Castle hill, it welcomes guests with a modest sign and a green facade.
+Located at Szentháromság utca 7 in the Buda Castle District, it welcomes guests with a modest sign and a green facade.
 Depending on the season, you may not find a table in the one sitting room, decorated with historical photos of the confectionary and furnished in the traditional 19th century style.
 It’s not difficult to imagine the poetic brooding that took place over clinking of ceramic cups.

 If you are lucky enough to find a table, try a slice of their best-selling almond cake and be sure to power-walk several laps around the Castle afterward.

 Budapest cafe #2: New York Cafe